Youngs Pest Control

 The Fur Beetle is slightly larger, 4-6mm in length, and are distinguished by one white spot on each wing.
-Fur Beetle larvae are similar to the Carpet Beetle, but they have brown furry hairs.
+Fur Beetle larvae are similar to the Carpet Beetle, but they have fuzzy brown hairs.
 They also differ in that they prefer eating along the seems of fabric, leaving distinctive round holes in their wake.

-Once you have identified a beetle textile infestation you need to remove the affected items and thoroughly clean the infected area, including vacuuming in the cracks and crevices.
-However, you will still need to contact a professional to treat these areas with insecticide as the beetles and bugs can move once their food source has been removed.
+Once you have identified a beetle textile infestation, you must remove the affected items and thoroughly clean the infected area, including vacuuming in the cracks and crevices.
+However, you will still need to contact a professional to treat these areas with insecticide, as the beetles and bugs can move once their food source has been removed.

-With all Household Textile Pests having a professional assess and treat affected areas is essential to ensure that you have not only removed the current problem but also prevent future infestations by removing all the unseen larvae.
+With all Household Textile Pests, having a professional assess and treat affected areas is essential to ensure that you have removed the current problem and prevent future infestations by removing all the unseen larvae.
 You can also then be assured that you are using the most effective products in a way that protects your family.